hackcville/deploy/week6/README.md

 ssh -i LightsailDefaultKey-us-east-1.pem ubuntu@your_public_ip
 ```

-Once you're in your instance, `git clone` your project - it doesn't matter where, but by default you'll
+Once you're in your instance, `git clone` your project - it doesn't matter where, but by default you'll be in `~` (your home directory).

 ### Package setup